“What We Think About When We Try Not To Think About Global Warming ― towards a new psychology of climate action”

 In recent years Tasmanian councils have had to shoulder fallout from a range of severe weather related events such as catastrophic wildfires, coastal erosion and harm to roads and other infrastructure as a result of severe flooding.
 In parallel, local government also has a critical role to play in carbon pollution mitigation, such as landfill and fleet management.

-Guests speakers include: Peta Olesan from the ACT government which has a carbon neutral framework, Phil Harrington, Policy analyst who has been advising a number of jurisdictions on climate policy.
+Guests speakers: Peta Olesan from the ACT government which has a carbon neutral framework, Phil Harrington, Policy analyst who has been advising a number of jurisdictions on climate policy.
 Dr John Hunter, climate scientist and member of the Climate Tasmania advisory body Clive Attwater, a local economist who has been advocating transport electrification issues Donovan Burton, from Climate Planning Tristan Knowles, from the Australian Clean Energy Finance Corporation

 It’s the 64 million dollar question that climate scientists ask.
 When presented with stark information on the rate of climate change that is happening why are so many people and governments all over the world so prepared to look the other way?